A Client Has Two Checking Accounts At Two Different Banks

 Regularly monitoring your accounts is crucial for detecting errors, preventing fraud, and ensuring that you’re staying within your budget.

-• Check Your Balances: Check your balances regularly to ensure that you have sufficient funds to cover upcoming expenses.
+• Check Your Balances: Check your balances regularly to confirm that you have sufficient funds to cover upcoming expenses.

 • Review Transactions: Review your transactions regularly to identify any unauthorized or incorrect charges.